Rectified 8-simplexes: Rectified 8-simplex

+The rectified 8-simplex is the vertex figure of the 9-demicube, and the edge figure of the uniform 261 honeycomb.

 Coordinates

 The Cartesian coordinates of the vertices of the rectified 8-simplex can be most simply positioned in 9-space as permutations of (0,0,0,0,0,0,0,1,1).
 This construction is based on facets of the rectified 9-orthoplex.